dataasciences/dataasciences.github.io/_pages/Python-Tips-Hacks.md

 six        1.11.0    1.12.0     wheel
 ```

-As you can see 5 packages on my machine are outdated.
+As you can see, 5 packages on my machine are outdated.

-To update a specific package to the latest version you can use
+To update a specific package to the latest version, you can use

 ```python
 pip install --upgrade  <PackageName>